olivier-carrere/redaction-technique.org/src/content/docs/en/veille/expressions-regulieres-python.md

 ---
-title: "Regular expressions in Python
+title: "Regular expressions in Python"
 description: "Python's regular expression library helps you manipulate text, especially if you're not familiar with sed or awk."
 ---